Punishing: Gray Raven: Gameplay

-Punishing: Gray Raven has players control a squad of up to three characters, known as "Constructs", against various enemies.
+Punishing: Gray Raven have players control a squad of up to three characters, known as "Constructs", against various enemies.
 Storytelling is presented in a visual novel format, while combat is hack and slash action-based, with the player fighting enemies in real-time in various stages.
 During combat, different colored "Pings" can be obtained, which will fire off different skills.
 Chaining 3 Pings with the same color will execute a powerful version of that skill.
-Players may also evade enemy attacks, which will trigger a bullet time effect upon successful evasion, allowing the player to land additional hits to the enemy.
-Evading attacks will consume stamina, which prevents players from freely dodging all the time.
+Players may also evade enemy attacks, which will trigger a bullet time effect called Matrix upon successful evasion, slowing down time and allowing the player to land additional hits to the enemy or take better position along with giving the next used orb a temporary ability to activate 3-ping version.
+Evading attacks will consume stamina, which prevents players from freely dodging all the time (visually stamina bar is dodge button's outline).

-Constructs can be strengthened by leveling up and promoting them, as well as leveling weapons and equipping gears.
+Constructs can be strengthened by leveling up and promoting them, as well as leveling up weapons and equipping "memories" (which add pure stats to character, also majority of them have special effects upon equip 2, 4 and 6 pieces).
 Players can unlock additional Constructs by advancing the story, and more Constructs can be obtained via a gacha mechanic and in-game events.
 In-game currencies can be obtained through in-app purchases and playing the game, which are used to obtain Constructs and equipment through the gacha system.
-A pity system ensures that the player will receive rare items after a set number of pulls.
+A pity system ensures that the player will receive rare items after a set number of pulls (60 or ~80–100, depends on banner type).

 The game also features a housing system in the form of Dormitories.
 Players may decorate and move in Constructs to their dorms to improve their mood.
 Constructs can also be assigned chores to obtain in-game materials.

 Plot

-The story of game takes place in a post-apocalyptic world overrun by Corrupted cybernetic enemies caused by the Punishing Virus.
-The last remnants of mankind have escaped to the space station Babylonia.
+The story of the game takes place in a post-apocalyptic world overrun by Corrupted cybernetic enemies caused by the Punishing Virus.
+The last remnants and survivors of mankind have escaped to the space station and stronghold Babylonia.
 The player takes on the role as the Commandant of an elite squad of Constructs known as Gray Raven.
 The player will lead the squad to fight against the Corrupted and other opposing forces to retake the planet.

+Worldview/Lore

+Punishing Virus

+The Virus was found to have initially emerged from the vacuum chamber of an A-Series Zero-Point energy reactor operating at ultrahigh density.
+The virus broke out from a leak when technicians attempted to isolate and refine the viral particles.
+The subsequent explosion from the attempt expelled the virus into the atmosphere and had spread worldwide.

+The Punishing Virus can affect both biological and non-biological forms like humans and electronics as it directly attacks an organism's cells or hijacks the logic circuits of Mechanoids, and in effect "Corrupting" them, once infected, apparent symptoms are manifestations of extreme hostility towards any individual displaying human consciousness or behaviors.